Skip to main content

 Average time from payment to code on your computer: under 5 minutes.

 Don't have a GitHub account yet?
 Sign up at github.com first — it's free and takes 30 seconds.
-Then come back to the checkout.
+You'll connect it in Step 2.

 Once accepted, the private repo appears in your GitHub account and you can proceed to the next step.